Burnout and mental health

 • Worsening of existing mental health issues

-• Being around friends or family
+• Not wanting to be around friends or family

 • Dependence on alcohol or other substances